Nette Documentation Preview

 See also [#nocheck].

-clamp(int|float min, int|float max) .[filter]
+clamp(int|float $min, int|float $max) .[filter]

 Returns value clamped to the inclusive range of min and max.